enriquesl-git/SmartBank/README.md

 # SmartBank

-A simple automated online bank of Ethers
+## A simple automated online bank of Ethers

+This system is another way of keeping and managing your Ethers.

 The intention of this system is that **you can use your Ethers without easy trace of transactions**, also avoiding others to easily see your balance on